Companion Planting Checker

 Limitations and Privacy Notes:

-Companion planting results are planning cautions for home-garden layouts.
-They are not proof of pest control, yield improvement, disease prevention, or crop safety in a specific yard.
+Companion planting results are planning cautions for home gardens.
+They are not proof of pest control, yield gain, disease prevention, or crop safety in a specific yard.

 - The recognized crop set is limited.
-Unlisted crops are handled cautiously and should be checked with local extension, seed-packet, nursery, or grower notes.
+Unlisted crops should be checked against seed packets, nursery notes, local extension guidance, or local grower experience.

-- The result does not know cultivar resistance, planting date, bed orientation, soil test values, previous disease history, current pest counts, pruning plan, or actual distance between plants.
+- The result does not know cultivar resistance, exact spacing, bed orientation, soil test values, planting date, previous disease history, current pest counts, pruning plans, or real root volume.

-- Beneficial-insect and companion claims work best as part of integrated pest management, not as replacements for monitoring, sanitation, barriers, resistant varieties, or label-following pesticide decisions.
+- Flower and beneficial-insect notes should support integrated pest management, not replace scouting, sanitation, barriers, resistant varieties, or label-following pesticide decisions.

-- Crop names and settings are evaluated in the browser session.
-The checker does not ask for an account, garden address, or uploaded file to produce the result.
+- Crop names and local TXT, CSV, or MD files are read in the browser for the current session.
+The checker does not require a garden address, account, or server lookup to produce the ledgers.

 Worked Examples: